 Electric vehicles fall into the category of the new energy vehicle industry.
 Along with plug-in hybrid vehicles and fuel cell vehicles, pure electric vehicles will be exempted from purchase taxes from January 1, 2021, to December 31, 2022.

 According to Announcement No. 21, MIIT has issued the catalogue of new energy vehicle models to manage the vehicle purchase tax exemption.
 The catalogue lists the type of new energy vehicles eligible for the purchase tax exemption.
 Meanwhile, the previous catalogue on new energy vehicles remained effective by the end of the year 2020.

 China’s MIIT also targeted second-hand vehicles or cars as part of its plan to push for automobile consumption.
 The ministry saw its market potential in terms of meeting the consumption demands of different cities.
 But in order to further attract consumers on buying second-hand vehicles, the authorities decided to levy VAT on the sales of used cars by 0.5 percent, instead of the previously reduced rate of 2 percent.
 The original collection rate was 3 percent.
 This policy support will take effect starting from May 1, 2020, to December 31, 2023.

 Second-hand cars refer to used cars which are sold or relocated to other places.
-Last year, China has transferred a total of 3.07 million second-hand vehicles to other places, accounting for 29 percent of the total sales for used cars.
+In 2019, China has transferred a total of 3.07 million second-hand vehicles to other places, accounting for 29 percent of the total sales for used cars.